 - Once your saucepan begins to heat, stir the mushrooms so that they get evenly coated with the melted butter.

 - About midway through the cooking process, add a generous sprinkling of seasoning and mix with the mushrooms (the amount will vary by preference).
-If you are not sure, season lightly while cooking and remember that you can always add more to the finished product if not seasoned enough.
+If you are not sure, season lightly while cooking and remember that you can always add more to the finished product if it's not seasoned enough.

-- When the mushrooms have been fully sautéed to your liking, immediately remove from pan and enjoy!
+- When the mushrooms have been fully sautéed to your liking, immediately remove them from pan and enjoy!